sjmignot/servane-site/content/prints/losing_north.md

 process: Screenprinting
 edition: EV of 25

-Losing North is by Nancy Huston's book of the same title.
+Losing North is inspired by Nancy Huston's 2002 book of the same title.

-Huston lives in France, having moved there from Canada when she was 20.
+Born in Canada, Huston moved to France when she was 20.
+She writes in French and self translates to English.
 One of the themes she explores is the feeling of in-betweenness and the complexities of navigating distinct cultural identities.

-In its deconstructive/reconstructive approach, screen printing was a very interesting process that also suggest the various layers of identities that come together to result in the final image.
+In its deconstructive/reconstructive approach, screen printing was a perfect process for that specific print.
+It mirrors the various layers of identities that come together to form the final image.